spexop-ui/spexop-packages/packages/react/src/basic/animations/README.md

 This documentation is automatically synced from the spexop-packages repository.
 Last sync: 2025-10-22 It's read-only and should be edited in spexop-packages repository.
 Please don't edit this file and the content of the components directly.

+**🆕 NEW: Enhanced Motion Component**
+The Motion component now includes 12 animation types, 10 spring presets, gesture support, and hardware acceleration for smooth, natural animations with physics-based motion.

 ## Features

 ✅ **Standards Before Frameworks** - Native CSS transitions, IntersectionObserver API, RequestAnimationFrame